primiano/perfetto-docs/docs/case-studies/memory.md

 From this we have a clear idea where in the code we have to look.
 From the code we can see how that memory is being used and if we actually need all of it.
-In this case the key is the `_CompressedAsset` that requires uncompressing into RAM rather than being able to (_cleanly_) memory-map.
+In this case the key is the `_CompressedAsset` that requires decompressing into RAM rather than being able to (_cleanly_) memory-map.
 By not compressing these data, we can save RAM.